pmrowla/gumiyabot/README.rst

 Requirements
 ------------
 * Python 3.7+
-* `Twitch IRC`_ token - note that if you are using the token for your own Twitch account, the bot will connect to Twitch chat using your own account.
+* `Twitch IRC`_ OAuth token - note that if you are using the token for your own Twitch account, the bot will connect to Twitch chat using your own account.
   It is recommended to register a secondary Twitch account for the bot.
 * `Bancho (osu!)
 IRC`_ credentials - note that multiaccounting in osu! is forbidden, and a bannable offense.
   This includes registering a bot-specific osu! account without explicit permission from osu! staff.